 Always try to keep the equipment that you take with you on holiday to a minimum.
 Take only what is essential.
 You may be able to hire equipment when to get there but check before you set off.

-You can’t prepare for everything that might happen but if you have an emergency when you get there you should be able to get help locally.
+You can’t prepare for everything that might happen but if you have an emergency when you are on holiday you should be able to get help locally.

-If you are worried you could look up the names of disability organisations near where you are going.
+However, you could look up the names of disability organisations in the area where you are going on holiday.
 You could get in touch with them before you go or just make sure you have their contact details with you.

-If you use electrical equipment, such as a ventilator, check the voltage supply in the country you are visiting and carry a supply of spare batteries.
+If you use electrical equipment such as a ventilator, and are going abroad, check the voltage supply in the country you are visiting and carry a supply of spare batteries.

 Travelling with medicine

 Don’t put all your medicines in one bag.
-Instead make sure you have enough medicine in each bag in case some of it goes missing.
-Make sure you also pack enough in case you are delayed.
+Instead make sure you have enough medicine in each bag in case a bag goes missing.
+Make sure you also pack enough medicine in case you are delayed.

 It is a good idea to have a letter from your GP saying which medicines you need with you.

-Some countries may different rules about which prescribed medications you are allowed to carry so make sure you check before you travel.
+Some countries may have different rules about which prescribed medications you are allowed to take into the country so make sure you check before you travel.
 You may need to get a permit to let you travel.
 Find out more about travelling with controlled drugs on Gov.uk.